-The following overview shows the date of first election.
-The Articles of Association require that the term of office of a Board member ends after completion of the next ordinary Annual General Shareholders' Meeting.
-As a consequence, each member of the Board will have to be re-elected annually at the Annual General Shareholders' Meeting.
-The 2014 Annual General Shareholders' Meeting elected Stacy Enxing Seng for a first term and re-elected all previous board members.
+The following table shows the date of first election for each member of the Board of Directors.
+The Articles of Association require that the term of office of a Board member ends after completion of the next ordinary AGM.
+As a consequence, each Board member will have to be re-elected annually at the AGM.
+Apart from Andy Rihs, who did not stand for re-election in accordance with the age limitations stipulated in the Organizational Regulations, all previous Board members were re-elected by the 2015 AGM.

 Name Position First elected

 Robert F. Spoerry Chairman 2003

 Beat Hess Vice Chairman 2012

 Stacy Enxing Seng Member 2014

 Michael Jacobi Member 2003

-Andy Rihs Member 1985

 Ronald van der Vis Member 2009

 Anssi Vanjoki Member 2009

 Jinlong Wang Member 2013

 John J. Zei Member 2010